 At the 10.30 Sunday Service, we have a Sunday Club for children from 3/4 to 12 years, and a creche available for those under 3.
 With our team of Sunday Club leaders, we do activities connected with the readings for that Sunday, and often include a simple, fun craft or a song.
 We have previously used Spill the Beans material, and have just moved over to ROOTS.
 Everyone welcome!

 If you would like to know more about our work with children and young people, contact Jennifer Stark, our Associate for Christian Education and Pastoral Care.

 Telephone: 07802 263979

-Sunday 16 April (Easter Sunday): The pictures tell it all!
+Easter Sunday: The pictures tell it all!
 It was great to have so many children this morning.
 We did a quiz to complete a ‘Jelly Beans Easter Prayer’, and then decorated hard-boiled eggs which we then rolled outside until only one was left unbroken.
 The seagulls came along afterwards….